/

 Good quiz topics during onboarding:

-Share results with their manager as a conversation starter, not a scorecard.
+Share results with their manager to kick off a conversation.

 Automate introductions across the company

 Social integration is one of the strongest predictors of whether someone stays past their first year.
-Most companies leave it entirely to chance — which means introverts, remote workers, and people joining large teams get left behind.
+Most companies leave it entirely to chance, and introverts, remote workers, and people joining large teams end up isolated.

-Doozy Introductions automatically pairs new hires with people across the company for casual one-on-one chats in Slack.
-Suggested times are included, so there's almost no friction to actually booking something.
+Doozy Introductions pairs new hires with people across the company for casual one-on-one chats in Slack.
+Suggested times are included, so booking something takes almost no effort.

 A sequenced approach works best: